-- Applicants with insufficient credit history.
-In recent years, growing swaths of the population have insufficient credit history—and despite being qualified, these applicants with “thin files” are more likely to get denied than those using stolen PII.
-This problem particularly affects millennials, members of Generation Z, and immigrants, who are all less likely to use credit cards to establish credit.
+In recent years, growing numbers of the population have only a minimal credit history—and despite being qualified, these applicants with “thin files” are more likely to get denied than bad actors using stolen PII.
+This problem particularly affects millennials, Gen Z, and new-to-country populations, who are all less likely to use credit cards to establish credit.
 In fact, members of Gen Z have demonstrated a preference for avoiding credit cards by opting for debit cards or utilizing short term buy now pay later (BNPL) solutions that are often not reported to the credit bureaus.

 The vast majority of identity verification solutions, including those offered by the major credit bureaus, rely on a plethora of rules created by statisticians.
 Rules-based systems are only as good as the rule maker, however.
 Additionally, by necessity, rules become more complex over time, and are difficult and time-consuming to update and manage.
 As fraud tactics shift, as they rapidly do, rules-based systems increase exposure to risk and have a hard time adjusting to the current conditions, which makes organizations that rely on these approaches prime targets for bad actors.

 4. Emerging authentication technologies are not a panacea.